KWCourtney/ux-portfolio-site/case-studies/bringing-critical-alerts-to-mobile.md

 </div>

 <!-- Image / Mockup / Asset Detail View / With and Without Alarms -->
-{% fullWidthImage "/images/case-studies/OMP Mobile Asset Detail View with and Without Alarms.png", "Mobile app interface showing two asset detail screens—one with no active alarms and one with active alarm status grouped by category.", "Fig 3: Asset detail view showing normal and alarm states.
+{% fullWidthImage "/images/case-studies/OMP Mobile Asset Detail View with and Without Alarms.png", "Mobile app interface showing two asset detail screens, one with no active alarms and one with active alarm status grouped by category.", "Fig 3: Asset detail view showing normal and alarm states.
 Key info like alarm status, reefer mode, and geofence is surfaced in one screen to support fast decisions." %}

 <!-- Solution / Continuted -->
 <div class="text-content-block after-image">